khudgins/documentation/agent/proxy/background.rst

 Before discussing the network problems in detail, a quick review of how cloud resources with backups and automation normally work:

-1. enStratus starts and monitors a new VM via a cloud API.
+1. Enstratius starts and monitors a new VM via a cloud API.
 2. The agent on the new VM instance starts (normally via the init.d mechanism or equivalent).
 3. The agent initiates the handshake process with the configured URL.
-4. The handshake is negotatied between agent and enStratus.
+4. The handshake is negotatied between agent and Enstratius.

    * A part of this handshake is especially important to the problems below: some of the information used to recognize a new VM instance trying to handshake are the IP address and cloud-given instance ID that the agent can assert about its host VM.

-5. After the handshake is complete, the agent now listens for instructions asynchronously and also periodically reaches out to enStratus of its own accord.
+5. After the handshake is complete, the agent now listens for instructions asynchronously and also periodically reaches out to Enstratius of its own accord.

 .. figure:: ./images/agent-overview.png
    :align: center

-These communications to and from the agent are necessary for enStratus to provide advanced automation, backup, user provisioning, logging, and intrusion detection capabilities.
+These communications to and from the agent are necessary for Enstratius to provide advanced automation, backup, user provisioning, logging, and intrusion detection capabilities.

 Problem: Cloud accessible, VMs inaccessible
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There are situations when enStratus can connect to a cloud API but has no route
+There are situations when Enstratius can connect to a cloud API but has no route
-to contact the VM's enStratus agent for automation.
+to contact the VM's Enstratius agent for automation.
 An example of this case is
-when you want to use enStratus with a private cloud but there is no route to
+when you want to use Enstratius with a private cloud but there is no route to
 the VMs which are on a private, but NAT'd network.
 As depicted here:

 .. figure:: ./images/proxy-problems1.png